Lucas de Heere: Life

-He became a refugee from the Dutch Revolt against Philip II of Spain, who tried to suppress Protestantism.
-In 1568, De Heere went to France, where he was employed by Catherine de' Medici designing Gobelins tapestry.
+After the Spanish Netherlands revolted against Philip II of Spain in 1568 because of his suppression of the followers of the Reformation movement, De Heere went to France, where he was reportedly employed by Catherine de' Medici to assist in the design of the Valois Tapestries.
 He then traveled to England, where he became an elder of the Dutch stranger church at Austin Friars.
-In 1570, he was employed by Edward Clinton, 1st Earl of Lincoln, to paint a gallery and depict the clothing and costumes of various nations.
+In 1570, he was employed by Edward Clinton, 1st Earl of Lincoln to paint a gallery and depict the clothing and costumes of various nations.
 After the Pacification of Ghent in 1576, he was able to return home, if only for a while.
 He was once again forced to leave the city in 1584, when Ghent surrendered to Spanish Habsburg forces.

 He was very popular during his career and became immensely rich.
 His portrait of Katheryn of Berain is held by the National Museum Cardiff.
-He painted a head of Philip II from the life in 1553, as a letter of Cardinal Granvelle documents; this is presumed to be the painting now in the Prado.
+He painted a head of Philip II from the life in 1553, as a letter of Cardinal Granvelle documents (Prado).

 In 1559 he painted by order of the chancellor Viglius van Aytta Solomon and the Queen of Sheba, which was commissioned for the choir of St Bavo's Cathedral in Ghent before the celebration of the twenty-third chapter of the Order of the Golden Fleece, conserved in situ.

-In England he trained other young Netherlanders: John de Critz, probably Marcus Gheeraerts the Younger, and possibly as well the English Robert Peake the Elder.
+In England he trained other Flemish immigrants: John de Critz, probably Marcus Gheeraerts the Younger, and possibly as well the English Robert Peake the Elder.